yijiyap/hr-recruitment-system/microservices/complex/shortlist/README.md

 Candidates can earn points if they:
 1. Are studying in a preferred course of study
 2. Have keywords in their resumes that match the job description and required experience
-3. Mention sills in their resumes that are marked as "Good-to-have" or higher in the job requirements.
+3. Mention skills in their resumes that are marked as "Good-to-have" or higher in the job requirements.
 (Mandatory and Good-to-have skills are weighted differently)
 4. Have a department of interest that aligns with the role

 ## Algorithms considered